xan1242/UnwiishedPS2Debug/README.md

 - To access the DebugSelect mode, press Start + Select and release it.
 Upon release, the game should switch to the DebugSelect mode.
 (NOTE: be sure NOT to do this as the game is being saved, or else you risk corrupting your save data!)

-- To toggle the FPS display (between off/on/constant update): press Select + L1
+- Toggle the FPS display (between off/on/constant update): Select + L1

-- To switch the FPS display type: press Select + L2
+- Switch the FPS display type: Select + L2

+- Toggle heap display: Select + R3

+- While in heap display, to control the cursor, hold R1.
+To dump the heap stats of the selected item to the TTY, press R3 while holding R1.
+(NOTE: dumping is very rudimentary)

 ## FPS display